-Buying a REO or foreclosure in Lenox
+Buying a foreclosure or REO property in

-What's an REO?
+What is an REO?

 Are REO's a bargain in Lenox?

-Prepared to make an offer?
+All set to make an offer?